yas-sim/openvino-docker-ssh/README.md

 docker stop ov
 ```

-## How to enable X11 redirect
+## How to enable X11 redirect (Host=Windows)

+### Install Xserver software
-**Note1:** Win10/11 users need to install and start a X server program such as `VcXsrv`.
+Win10/11 users need to install and start a X server program such as `VcXsrv`.

-### Disable access control in X server
+### Disable access control in Xserver on host
-X servers denies remote access in default.
-You need to disable this access control to make the X server accepts the drawing request from remote programs.
+Xservers denies remote access in default.
+You need to disable this access control to make the Xserver accepts the drawing request from remote programs.
- To do this, Linux user needs to issue '`xhost +`' command on the host system.
- Windows user must refer to the X server document and disable the access control. '`VcXsrv`' has `Disable access control` check box in the dialog box which appears when you start the `XLaunch` app.
+Windows user must refer to the Xserver document and disable the access control.
+'`VcXsrv`' has `Disable access control` check box in the dialog box which appears when you start the `XLaunch` app.
 ![Xlaunch](resources/xlaunch.png)

 ### Set `DISPLAY` environment in the container to redirect X11 drawing to the host.